Muranos/Interface/AddOns/GlobalIgnoreList/readme.txt

 No other data is used for this tag; If you wish to filter anything that contains a Join request, simply include this tag

+**[trade]**

+This tag allows filters to be created to filter out tradeskill links.
+No other data is used for this tag; If you wish to filter anything that contains a tradeskill link, simply include this tag.

+**[journal]**

+This tag allows filters to be created to filter out dungeon journal links.
+No other data is used for this tag; If you wish to filter anything that contains a journal link, simply include this tag.

+**[mount]**

+This tag allows filters to be created to filter out mount links.
+No other data is used for this tag; If you wish to filter anything that contains a mount link, simply include this tag.

+**[guild]**

+This tag allows filters to be created to filter out guild links.
+No other data is used for this tag; If you wish to filter anything that contains a guild link, simply include this tag.

+**[outfit]**

+This tag allows filters to be created to filter out outfit links.
+No other data is used for this tag; If you wish to filter anything that contains an outfit link, simply include this tag.

 **[nonlatin]**

 This tag allows filters messages that contain Chinese/Japanese/Korean characters